scientific-python/specs/meta-spec-0001.md

   forum,
 - determine which new ideas are assigned a SPEC number as described in [MetaSPEC 0 — Purpose and Process]({{< relref "/specs/meta-spec-0000.md" >}}),
-- decide whether new MetaSPECS (i.e., SPECS about SPECS) are accepted and approve any changes to them, and
+- decide whether new MetaSPECs (i.e., SPECs about SPECs) are accepted and approve any changes to them, and
 - serve as a communication channel to and from their projects as well as the larger ecosystem.